 Popularity kicks in – it works as a multiplier for stars, tiles, and resources and it can yield you a lot of coins.
 It makes sense I guess – after all, to be a winner, you’ve got to earn the love of the masses.

 - Invaders from Afar (2016) is the first expansion for Scythe.
 It adds two new factions, both very specialized and challenging to play.
 You can read my review of Invaders from Afar here.

 - The Wind Gambit (2017) adds Airships and Resolutions.
 An airship is a new type of unit that flies above the map.
 Resolutions alter end-game conditions.

 - The Rise of Fenris introduces a story-driven eight-episode campaign.
 It’s especially recommendable if you plan to play Scythe solo.

-- Encounters are a pack of 32 fan-designed new encounter cards.
+- Encounters is a pack of 32 fan-designed new encounter cards.

 Opinion and Recommendation

 Scythe is not a family-friendly pick-up-and-play game (unless your family is full of geeks – in that case, congratulations).
-Its target audiences are more advanced board gamers, gamers that will take their time to explore the differences between the factions and how to exploit them best.
+Its target audience is more advanced board gamers, gamers that will take their time to explore the differences between the factions and how to exploit them best.